Branch History

 Protecting the Vote - Defeat Hate - VOTE

-It was years later, when Captain Edward B. Jackson, retired member of the Middletown Police force and Mrs. Reba Moses, a Community Activist, met with Mr. Willie Walton to talk about forming a branch of the NAACP in Middletown.
+It was years later, when Captain Edward B. Jackson, retired member of the Middletown Police force and Mrs. Reba Moses, a community activist, met with Mr. Willie Walton to talk about forming a branch of the NAACP in Middletown.
 The group met with Mr. Benjamin Andrews, President of the CT State Conference of NAACP Branches.
-Notices were sent to all the black and other community churches inviting members to attend a meeting at the Idella Howell Daycare Center.
+Notices were sent to all the churches in the community inviting members to attend a meeting at the Idella Howell Daycare Center.
 There were 98 people who attended the meeting.
-Mr. Willie Walton became the first President of the re-established Middlesex County NAACP Branch.
-He served three terms as the President of the Middlesex County NAACP Branch and was responsible for the establishment of the Annual Martin Luther King, Jr. Day celebration and formation of the Martin Luther King, Jr., Committee of Greater Middletown, Inc., in the City of Middletown under Mr. Richard Thompson, who was the Education Chair for the branch at that time.
-Rev. Mack Elder served as the committee’s first President.
-The committee later became a separate 501c3 entity under the leadership of its second President LillieMae Fitzpatrick.
+Mr. Willie Walton became the first president of the re-established Middlesex County NAACP Branch.
+He served three terms as the president and was responsible for the establishment of the Annual Martin Luther King, Jr. Day Celebration and formation of the Martin Luther King, Jr., Committee of Greater Middletown, Inc., under Mr. Richard Thompson, who was the Education Chair for the branch at that time.
+Rev. Mack Elder served as the committee’s first president.
+The committee later became a separate 501(c)3 entity under the leadership of its’ second president, Lillie Mae Fitzpatrick.

 One of the branch’s earliest issues, uniting the city residents, stemmed from the death of a homeless man who froze to death.
-Both black and white citizens came together and marched in protest over the lack of housing.
+Both Black and white citizens came together and marched in protest over the lack of housing.
 The group demonstrated for three days.
 In the end, the Eddy Shelter and other shelters were opened in Middlesex County, and they remain to this day.

-The following individuals have served as President of the Middlesex County NAACP Branch since its e-establishment: Willie Walton, James Moore, Roland Cockfield, Debra Hopkins, David Roane, Faith M. Jackson, Timothy Franklin, Roxanne Aaron-Selph, Rosa Browne, and currently serving Faith M. Jackson.
-Faith Jackson is the only returning President to this position after twenty (20) years to lead and train new leadership for the Middlesex County NAACP Branch.
+The following individuals have served as President of the Middlesex County NAACP Branch since its e-establishment: Willie Walton, James Moore, Roland Cockfield, Debra Hopkins, David Roane, Faith M. Jackson, Timothy Franklin, Roxanne Aaron-Selph, Rosa Browne, and Faith Jackson, ( served multiple nonconsecutive terms), and Anita Ford Saunders, APR currently president for the 2023 – 2025 term.

 The Middlesex County NAACP Branch serves the following towns: